deminimis/minimalimageviewer/README.md

   - Saves rotated images (Ctrl+S or context menu) in their original WIC-supported format, using temporary files to ensure atomic operations.
   - Deletes images to the Recycle Bin (Delete key or context menu) for recoverable deletions.
   - Opens images with a comprehensive filter for common image formats, falling back to WIC for validation.
+  - Copy the current view to the clipboard (Ctrl+C) or paste an image/file path from the clipboard (Ctrl+V).

 - **Minimalist Interface**:
   - Borderless window for a distraction-free experience, with dynamic cursor feedback for resizing.